treeswift/libmemmap/README.md

 ## License

-`libwusers` is free as in freedom and released into the public domain (where it rightfully belongs) with a no-strings-attached [CC0 license](LICENSE).
+`libmemmap` is free as in freedom and released into the public domain (where it rightfully belongs) with a no-strings-attached [CC0 license](LICENSE).

 ## Support